euruko/euruko2014.github.io/jekyll/_posts/2014-01-30-call-for-papers.markdown

 ###The Selection Process

 Not us, but your readers are those who pick up the smartest papers.
-As submissions are anonymous, we don't bias against anything related to the submitting person.
+We don't bias against anything related to the submitting person.

 Two rounds of voting: